What pregnant women should know about the COVID-19 vaccine

 Q: I’m pregnant, should I get a vaccine?

 Pregnant women have two options – to get a vaccine when it’s available or to wait for more information about how the vaccine affects pregnant women.
-The American College of Obstetrician Gynecologists recommends that COVID-19 vaccines should not be withheld from pregnant individuals who meet criteria for vaccination.
-However, it’s a decision that is best made in collaboration with a health care professional who knows your personal medical history.
+The American College of Obstetrician and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) recommend that COVID-19 vaccines should not be withheld from pregnant individuals who meet criteria for vaccination.
+UCLA Health also stands by this statement from the ACOG and SMFM regarding the World Health Organization's position on this topic.
+Ultimately, it’s a decision that is best made in collaboration with a health care professional who knows your personal medical history.

 Q: What are the benefits to getting a vaccine?